-The total patronage distributions distributed to Retailers are based on net earnings on patronage business that we do with Retailers, calculated in accordance with GAAP.
+The total patronage distributions distributed to Retailers are based on net earnings on patronage business that we do with Retailers, calculated in accordance with U.S. GAAP.
 Our computation of patronage distributions excludes all of our income and expenses from activities that are not directly related to patronage transactions.
-The excluded items primarily consist of (1) profits or losses generated from non-shareholder retailers, and (2) profits or losses realized from our Ace Insurance Agency, Inc., New Age Insurance Ltd., Ace Incentives, Inc., Ace Hardware International Holdings, Ltd. and subsidiaries, Ace Retail Holdings LLC and subsidiaries, Ace Wholesale Holdings LLC and subsidiaries, Ace Ecommerce Holdings LLC and subsidiaries and Ace Services Holdings LLC and subsidiaries.
+The excluded items primarily consist of (1) profits or losses generated from non-shareholder Retailers, and (2) profits or losses realized from our Ace Insurance Agency, Inc., New Age Insurance Ltd., Ace Incentives, Inc., Ace Hardware International Holdings, Ltd. and subsidiaries, Ace Retail Holdings LLC and subsidiaries, Ace Wholesale Holdings LLC and subsidiaries, and Ace Services Holdings LLC and subsidiaries.